Praveenk8051/llms-notebooks/README.md

 ## LLM and RAG

-This is a practice try-outsaimed at deepening understanding of Large Language Models (LLMs) and Retrieval-Augmented Generation (RAG).
+This is a practice try-outs aimed at deepening understanding of Large Language Models (LLMs) and Retrieval-Augmented Generation (RAG).
 The project leverages OpenAI APIs and contains two Jupyter notebooks that demonstrate basic LLM functionality and an introduction to RAG.

 ---